Joey Hawkins

 Charles Joseph Hawkins (born December 16, 1981) is an American former football tight end for the Indianapolis Colts of the National Football League.
 Standing 6 ft 9 in tall, he was one of the tallest players in Colts history.
 A multi-sport athlete, he played both college football and basketball at Texas Tech, and played baseball as well as his third sport at Colleyville Heritage High School.

-Early life and high school
+Early life

 Hawkins went to Colleyville Heritage High School in Texas, where played varsity football, basketball, and baseball.
 He was a tight end on the Panthers football team.
 In baseball, he was a pitcher.

-In basketball, Hawkins was named to the all-district first team and averaged a double-double.
+In basketball, Hawkins was drafted to the all-district first team and averaged a double-double.
 During his senior year, Colleville Heritage made it its first-ever playoffs.
 In 1999–2000, he averaged 9.7 points, 8.9 rebounds, and 2.1 blocked shots per game.

 College career

 Hawkins played college football and basketball at Texas Tech.
 He walked on to the football team at Texas Tech University in 2001, after transferring from Southeast Missouri State.

 As a football tight end who mainly blocked, Hawkins had 17 career catches for 214 yards.
 His final college football game was the 2004 Holiday Bowl on December 30, when Texas Tech defeated the No. 4-ranked California Golden Bears, 45–31.

 On December 31, 2004, Hawkins joined the Red Raiders basketball team for the first time after he was no longer eligible to play football.
 He was the fifth football player to play basketball under coach Bob Knight, who had been looking to strengthen the Raiders' inside defense.
 Hawkins scored 11 points in 15 appearances.